DBozhinovski/FPUI/presentation/pages/01-confession.md

 <div class="overlay">
   <h3>
-    "we had a specific use case best solved with web components to make our stuff future-proof and here's what we learned"
+    "we had a specific use case (probably) best solved with web components to make our stuff future-proof and here's what we learned"
   </h3>
   <img src="../bait-stamp.png" alt="Confession" class="w-full" />